Simulating isotropic and fast-motion cw EPR spectra

 On many cw EPR spectrometers, the field range is specified using center field and sweep width, so Exp.CenterSweep is often the more natural choice.

 Exp.CenterSweep and Exp.Range are only optional.
-If both are omitted, EasySpin tries to determine a field range large enough to accomodate the full spectrum.
+If both are omitted, EasySpin tries to determine a field range large enough to accommodate the full spectrum.
 This automatic ranging works for most common systems, but fails in some complicated situations.
 EasySpin will issue an error when it fails.

 Points.
 By default, pepper computes a 1024-point spectrum.
 However, you can change the number of points to a different value using